lisawilliams/lisa/_posts/2023-8-30-this-is-a-story-about-a-library.markdown

 ![Woburn Public Library, exterior](https://freedomsway.org/wp-content/uploads/2021/12/woburn-ma_winn-memorial-library-1.jpeg)

-<sub>_Like many of Richardson's buildings, including Boston's Trinity Church, the library, built with the money from a family that owned a leather goods factory, uses a distinctive red sandstone that came from quarries in East Longmeadow, MA, and Medina, NY._</sub>
+<sub>_Like many of Richardson's buildings, including Boston's Trinity Church, the library, built with the money from a family that owned a leather goods factory, uses a distinctive red sandstone that came from quarries in East Longmeadow, Massachusetts._</sub>

 My babysitter and her friends never came inside; at the time, there were big mounds of earth behind the library, construction debris that had been left there long enough that long grass and weeds covered them.
 They'd go out back and smoke cigarettes.
 What I remember about their conversations was how much of it was about who to be angry with, what they'd done, why that was so bad.